 When should kids stay home?

-Keeping your student home when they are sick is an important way to help prevent the spread of germs that cause illnesses.
+Keeping your student home when they are sick is an important way to help prevent the spread of germs that cause illnesses. especially during this time of the COVID-19 pandemic.
+Keep your child home if:

 The American Academy of Pediatrics recommends that your child be kept home if: